AJMinc/AJM-App-Page/index.md

 ### Contact

-For buisness related questions consurning any of my Apps, please contact: **ajm.inc@hotmail.com**
+For buisness related questions consurning any of my Apps, please contact: <a href="ajm.inc@hotmail.com">ajm.inc@hotmail.com</a>

-For support/privacy questions consurning any of my Apps, please contact: **ajm.app@hotmail.com**
+For support/privacy questions consurning any of my Apps, please contact: <a href="ajm.app@hotmail.com">ajm.app@hotmail.com</a>